-Social workers recognize that individuals live in families who are in turn influenced by organizations, services, communities and policies.
+Social workers recognize that individuals live in families who are in turn influenced by organizations, services, communities and policies within a larger cultural and historical context.
 Grounded in a code of ethics that values the inherent worth and dignity of all people, social work is the field that has what it takes to create lasting change for families.

 The Jordan Institute catalyzes change and extends the mission of the School of Social Work beyond the academy walls into communities.
 The Institute aims to innovate, collaborate, activate and educate, weaving a focus on social justice and racial equity across everything it does.
 We acknowledge the long history of racism that has been a framework for the U.S. since its inception.
-The historical trauma, intergenerational poverty, and limited opportunity that this has caused to African Americans and American Indians requires urgent and focused attention.
-Whether our activism is through policy, professional training, forging disruptive partners, bringing community and family voices to decision-making spaces or other strategies, equity and justice is the foundation of our work.
+The historical trauma, intergenerational poverty, and limited opportunity that this has caused to African Americans and Native Americans requires urgent and focused attention.
+Further, the treatment of people based their documentation is leading to intergenerational trauma and family separation.
+Whether our activism is through policy, professional training, forging disruptive partnerships, bringing community and family voices to decision-making spaces or other strategies, equity and justice is the foundation of our work.

 The Jordan Institute takes a life span approach to its work, recognizing that there are sensitive periods of development across the life span – from preconception to early childhood, high school graduation, parenting and retirement.
 Each age and stage matters and can have intergenerational impacts emotionally, physically and economically.
 Bolstering protective factors and reducing risks can create healthy trajectories for families.
 These factors include the social determinants of equity – access to education, employment, housing, safety and transportation.